Nuisance Function Tuning and Sample Splitting for Optimally Estimating a Doubly Robust Functional: Main results

 \begin{cor} If $\frac{\alpha + \beta}{2} \geq \frac{d}{2}$, $\hat{\psi}^{\mathrm{NR}}_{k}$ is minimax rate optimal when choosing $n^{\frac{d}{2\alpha + 2\beta}} \lesssim k \lesssim \sqrt{n}$.
 If $\frac{\alpha + \beta}{2} < \frac{d}{2}$, $\hat{\psi}^{\mathrm{NR}}_{k}$ cannot be minimax rate optimal for any choice of $k$.
 The best rate of estimation of $\psi(\bbP)$ for $\hat{\psi}^{\mathrm{NR}}_{k}$ is $n^{-\frac{2\alpha + 2\beta}{\alpha + \beta + d}}$ which occurs when choosing $k \asymp n^{\frac{d}{\alpha + \beta + d}}$. \end{cor}

 The results are the bottom panel in Figure \ref{fig:minimax}.
-Unlike the sample splitting cases, the Newey and Robins plug-in estimator cannot be rate optimal across all Hölder smoothness classes of the nuisance functions in the no sample splitting case.
-Due to the presence of own observation bias, the bias of the Newey and Robins estimator cannot converge at a fast enough rate so that the estimator is rate optimal when $\frac{\alpha + \beta}{2} < \frac{d}{2}$, similar to the estimators that depend on two nuisance functions.
+Unlike the sample splitting case, $\hat{\psi}^{\mathrm{NR}}_{k}$ cannot be rate optimal across all Hölder smoothness classes of the nuisance functions in the no sample splitting case.
+Due to the presence of own observation bias, the bias of $\hat{\psi}^{\mathrm{NR}}_{k}$ cannot converge at a fast enough rate when $\frac{\alpha + \beta}{2} < \frac{d}{2}$, similar to the estimators with two nuisance functions.

 We last compare the optimal and prediction-optimal resolutions in Corollaries \ref{cor: pred known f nr no} and \ref{cor: undersmoothing known f nr no}.